coderefinery/manuals/content/lesson-fair.md

 ### 10. Keep materials up to date

 We generally update the lesson materials before every workshop together with instructors.
-We also have [lesson maintainers](lesson-maintainer.md) who keep an eye on each lesson between these updates.
+We're also considering [lesson maintainers](lesson-maintainer.md) who would keep an eye on each lesson between these updates — currently just an initial suggestion, not an adopted role.

 ### Additional things we do for our workshop